 - (4) The system to prevent the illicit manufacture of explosives should therefore be further strengthened and harmonised in view of the evolving threat to public security caused by terrorism and other serious criminal activities.
-This should also ensure the free movement of explosives precursors in the internal market, as well as promote competitiveness between economic operators and encourage innovation, by for example facilitating the development of safer chemicals to replace explosives precursors. - (5) The criteria for determining which measures should apply to which explosives precursors include the level of threat associated with the explosives precursor concerned, the volume of trade in the explosives precursor concerned, and the possibility of establishing a concentration level below which the explosives precursor could still be used for the legitimate purposes for which it is made available and is significantly less likely to be able to be used for the illicit manufacture of explosives. - (6) Members of the general public should not be able to acquire, introduce, possess or use those certain explosives precursors in at concentrations at or above certain limit values in percent by weight (w/w).
-However, it is appropriate to provide for members of the general public to be able to acquire, introduce, possess or use some explosives precursors in concentrations above those those three initial values concentration limit for legitimate purposes, only if they hold a licence to do so.
-Where the applicant is a legal person, the competent authority of the Member State should take into account the background of the legal person and of any person, acting either individually or as part of an organ of the legal person, and having a leading position within the legal person, based on either a power of representation of the legal person or an authority to exercise control within the legal person. - (7) For some restricted explosives precursors in concentrations above the limit value set out in this Regulation, there exists no legitimate use by members of the general public.
+This should also ensure the free movement of explosives precursors in the internal market, as well as promote competitiveness between economic operators and encourage innovation, by for example facilitating the development of safer chemicals to replace explosives precursors. - (5) The criteria for determining which measures should apply to which explosives precursors include the level of threat associated with the explosives precursor concerned, the volume of trade in the explosives precursor concerned, and the possibility of establishing a concentration level below which the explosives precursor could still be used for the legitimate purposes for which it is made available and is significantly less likely to be able to be used for the illicit manufacture of explosives. - (6) Members of the general public should not be permitted able to acquire, introduce, possess or use those certain explosives precursors in at concentrations at or above certain limit values in percent by weight (w/w).
+However, it is appropriate to provide for members of the general public should be permitted to be able to acquire, introduce, possess or use some explosives precursors in concentrations above those limit values concentration limit for legitimate purposes, only if they hold a licence to do so.
+Where the applicant is a legal person, the competent authority of the Member State should take into account the background of the legal person and of any person, acting either individually or as part of an organ of the legal person, and having a leading position within the legal person, based on either a power of representation of the legal person, an authority to take decisions on behalf of the legal person or an authority to exercise control within the legal person. - For some restricted explosives precursors in concentrations above the limit value set (7) out in this Regulation, there exists no legitimate use by members of the general public.
 Therefore, licensing should be discontinued for potassium chlorate, potassium perchlorate, sodium chlorate and sodium perchlorate.
 Licences Licensing should may only be permitted provided for a limited number of restricted explosives precursors substances in concentrations not exceeding the upper limit provided for set by this Regulation and for which there exists a legitimate use by members of the general public.
 Above that upper limit and in case licensing is not permitted, the risk in relation to the illicit manufacture of explosives outweighs the negligible legitimate use by the general public of these those explosives precursors, for whichom alternatives or lower concentrations can achieve the same effect.
 This Regulation should also determine the which circumstances which the competent authorities, should, as a minimum, take into account when considering whether to grant issue a licence.
-This should, together with the format of a licence annexed to this Regulation, facilitate the recognition of licences issued by in other Member States that apply licensing regime.
+This should, together with the format of a licence annexed to this Regulation, facilitate the recognition of licences issued by in other Member States that apply licensing regime. - (7a) Mutual recognition of the licences issued by other Member States may be done bilaterally or multilaterally aiming at achieving the objectives of the single market